 Screens and Streams in the Age of Climate Crisis

-The two-day symposium media/environment: Screens and Streams in the Age of Climate Crisis brings together some of the most prominent voices in the global debate surrounding media’s entanglements with the living world.
+The international symposium media/environment: Screens and Streams in the Age of Climate Crisis confronts the question of how media both represent and materially transform the natural environment in a warming world.

-Join us for talks and Q&As on how media shape, record, and strain our environments.
-Speakers from three continents will present the latest research on themes ranging from the colonial materiality of film and operative images of extraction to film archives in a warming world, media’s role in the environmental transformations of the Great Acceleration, and the ecological footprint of digital screen culture and artificial intelligence.
+Prominent speakers from three continents will present the latest research on topics ranging from the materiality of film and the finitude of resources to images of extraction, film archives, the colonial and environmental history of photochemical cinema, media’s role in the environmental transformations of the Great Acceleration, and the ecological footprint of digital screen culture and artificial intelligence.

-Whether you are interested in media studies, environmental humanities, STS, history, or the arts – and whether you are a scholar, student, practitioner, or simply curious – this symposium invites you to rethink media’s planetary footprint from the archive to the algorithm, from screen to stream.
+Are you interested in media studies, environmental humanities, science, technology, history, or the arts?
+Whether you are a scholar, student, practitioner or simply curious, this symposium invites you to join us in rethinking media’s planetary footprint from the archive to the algorithm, from screen to stream.

 Michelle Henning